dimkar121/DynaHash/README.md

 ```

 There are two CSV files for testing `names_small.csv` and `names_large.csv`.
 The former contains $2,209$ names, while the latter includes all unique author names ($\approx 1,800,000$) from DBLP in the year 2014.
 Using an ESXi U2 VM with 8 cores and 48GB of main memeory, it takes almost $2,000$ seconds to build the indexing structure that contains all names of `names_large.csv`.
 For resolving a query, the average clock time is $0.02$ seconds, while the average number of the retrieved items is $1,1139$, which is $\approx \sqrt{1,800,000}$.

-There is also a DB version of DynaHash, which is backed by [RocksDB](https://github.com/facebook/rocksdb) for the persistent operations.
-[Plyvel](https://github.com/wbolster/plyvel) is The Python wrapper that operates on top of RocksDB.
+There is also a DB version of DynaHash, which is backed by Facebooks's [RocksDB](https://github.com/facebook/rocksdb) for the persistent operations.
+[Rocksdbpy](https://github.com/trK54Ylmz/rocksdb-py) is The Python wrapper being used which operates on top of RocksDB.
 The main funcions are `db_add(k, o)` and `db_get(k)`.
-Any serializable JSON object can be passed as the value of a key.
+Any serializable JSON object can be passed as object $o$ for a key $k$.

-The storage requirements are $O(Ln)$ in the number $n$ of items, where $L$ denotes the number of the internal hash tables that are being used.
+The storage requirements are $O(Ln)$ in the number $n$ of items, where $L$, which is a function of the parameters specified, denotes the number of the internal hash tables that are being used.
 The query time, by tuning properly the parameters, is $\Theta(\sqrt{n})$.